SP5GW/Double_Bazooka_Antenna/README.md

 $C = (c * Vfcoax / 4f)$

 where c is a speed of light in free space, which is equal to 299 792 458 m/s

-## Mounting options:

-The Double Bazooka, like any dipole, can be set up either horizontally or as an 'inverted vee' antenna.
-In the case of stretched suspension, the directional diagram of the antenna has clear nulls in the direction of the wire.
-This can be used if the direction of the antenna can be freely chosen, for example to suppress QRM.
-When mounted as an 'inverted vee', the antenna has an omnidirectional characteristic.
-As with all antennas, the feed point should be mounted as high as possible [2].

-Be aware that placing feedline in close proximity parallel to radiating element(s) will significantly increase SWR measured at the transceiver!

-## Summary
-I am super happy with performance of DBZ antenna mounted in inverted vee configuration (feed point at about 3m above the ground).
-I deployed it at my QTH to cover law signal stations especially from Australia, South East Asia and South America, which I received with signal strength below -7dB (wsjtx) using my original setup based on endfed antenna.
-Now on 17m band for which I built my first DBZ I am able to successfuly make a FT8 QSL when station is received at -11dB and lower!
-My station signal reports I receive are much more in line with signal levels of my correspondents as well!

 ## Sources
 [1] Antenna description and calculator: https://0x9900.com/building-a-double-bazooka-antenna/